mkain112/mkain112.github.io/_posts/2025-09-15-Plotter-kitten-chaser.md

 ![Kitten Chaser](/assets/chess/5plot/KittenPlotterCartoon.png)

-At some point I stopped pretending this was about calibration.

-The moving pen became:
+To Taborlin the Great (the kitten), the moving pen became:
-- enrichment
+- THE BEST TOY EVER
 - cardio
 - distraction
 - chaos generator